MicrosoftDocs/connected-spaces/articles/web-app-insights-summary-pages.md

 ![Least engaging display card](media/analytics-26.PNG "Least engaging display card")

-The subscript describes the absolute change in this value for the current time frame compared to average engagement (dwell time) across all displays during the selected time frame.
+The subscript in the card describes the absolute change in this value for the current time frame compared to average engagement (dwell time) across all displays during the selected time frame.
 The downward triangle to the left of the subscript indicates that the change was negative.

 **3 busiest displays.** This graph shows the people count trend data for the three display effectiveness zones that, on average, received the greatest footfall during the selected time frame.
 These trend lines are placed in context with the average footfall